Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

    (Create the `perf-tests` folder if that doesn't exist)

-2. This new project will part of rush, with the package name `@azure-tests/<service-sdk>`.
-Since, it is part of rush, add the following entry in `rush.json`
+2. This new perf test project will be managed by the rush infrastructure in the repository, with the package name `@azure-tests/<service-sdk>`.
+To allow rush to manage the project, add the following entry in `rush.json`

    ```
        {